bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 Root access on the Seagate Central is useful for troubleshooting issues and for performing custom modifications.

-This document describes the two most convinient methods to regain root access on your Seagate Central.
+This document describes the two most convenient methods to regain root access on your Seagate Central.
 It also mentions two other more complicated methods that are described in other documents.